 – VBCN has no more space to take in additional kids.
 Every square foot of our existing facility has been maxed out.

 – Vanessa Behan Crisis Nursery has purchased a 1.6 Acre lot located at 2230 E Sprague Avenue for the purpose of building a larger Nursery.

 – The nearest major cross streets for the facility are Sprague & Altamont.

 – The site was chosen for its easy accessibility, proximity to a bus stop on a major route and increased visibility within the community.

-– The existing structure on the lot will be removed to make space for a brand new facility.- We estimate the new facility will be roughly 30,000 square feet with a 6,000 square foot outdoor play space (The currently facility is 12,000 square feet).
+– The existing structure on the lot will be removed to make space for a brand new facility.- We estimate the new facility will be roughly 30,000 square feet with a 6,000 square foot outdoor play space (Our currently facility is roughly 12,000 square feet).

 – We believe that just like the community supports our work every day, the community will make the vision of a new Nursery a reality.

 – Not only will the Nursery need everyone’s support to make this project a reality, we also continue to rely on the support of the community to keep our facility operational daily.
 Continued investments in the ongoing operation of the Nursery are vital.

 – Those who are interested in learning more about the Nursery, the project and how they can help are encouraged to call Keith O’Brien, Development Director, at 509-340-0482 or e-mail at firstname.lastname@example.org